Dark Moon Wise

-Witchcraft as I define it is a practice not a religion, though it is spiritual in nature and requires strength of intent.
+Witchcraft as I define it is deeply spiritual and requires strength of intent and discipline.
+It is an earth-based way of life connecting us deeply to the environment and ourselves while acknowledging the First people here in Toronto, the Anishanaabe, Haudenonsaunee, Huron/Wendat and Nehiyaw peoples.
+It is a political and feminist way of life.
 There are many types of witches and traditions.
 This is an ancient practice that may or may not involve deity and acknowledges the environment and spirits.
 Some witches cast circles, others do not.
-Witches adapt to their space and circumstances and engage in spellcraft.
+Witches adapt to their space and circumstances and often engage in practical magic.

 Teaching in a university has given me the experience to offer engaging lessons in a short amount of time.
 My teaching style is inclusive, non-judgmental and I offer diverse learning strategies that are visual, spoken, and experiential.
 Weekly homework assignments are designed to support simple retention and application of course materials.

-In 2010 I began the Spirit Crow Tradition - an organic teaching coven in which sacred space is held so that participants form the learning and growing process while learning relevant practices.
-If you wish to apply to join the coven you must pass the certification course to ensure a strong basic foundation.
+In 2010 I began the Spirit Crow Tradition - an organic teaching coven in which sacred space was held so that participants form the learning and growing process while learning relevant practices.
+The tradition continues with the Dark Moon Coven, a group of Toronto practitioners who gather regularly.